puppetlabs/puppet-docs/source/dashboard/manual/1.2/upgrading.markdown

     # rake db:migrate RAILS_ENV=production

+Remember that Rails does not consider "production" its default environment, so you must specify it manually for all rake tasks unless your `RAILS_ENV` environment variable is set or you are using the same database in the production and development environments.

 You'll need to run `db:migrate` once for each environment you use.
-(And the `db:migrate` task can be safely run multiple times in the same environment, so don't worry about accidentally doing it twice in production.)
+The `db:migrate` task can be safely run multiple times in the same environment.

 After upgrading the code and the database, be sure to restart Dashboard's webserver.